 Keep Your Belt Conveyor in Good Shape

-Keeping your belt conveyor running at optimal efficiency for years is possible by following the ten tips below:
+Keeping your belt conveyor running at optimal efficiency for years is possible by following the nine tips below:

 Choose the right conveyor